Magellan (spacecraft): Results

 Magellan created the first (and currently the best) near-photographic quality, high resolution radar mapping of the planet's surface features.
 Prior Venus missions had created low resolution radar globes of general, continent-sized formations.
 Magellan, however, finally allowed detailed imaging and analysis of craters, hills, ridges, and other geologic formations, to a degree comparable to the visible-light photographic mapping of other planets.
-Magellan's global radar map currently remains as the most detailed Venus map in existence, although the upcoming NASA VERITAS and Roskosmos Venera-D probes will carry a radar that can achieve a much higher resolution compared to the radar used by Magellan.
-Both probes are expected to launch in 2029.

 Scientists

 The Magellan project was set up so that the initial images and data from the Magellan probe were only for use and study by a team of principal investigators from a variety of universities and institutions, and by the Magellan Project Science Team.
 These scientists were responsible for validating the data, contributing input for spacecraft acquisition of data, and interpreting the data results for their release to the public.
 Data was shared with three visiting Soviet scientists (Alexander Basilevsky, Effaim Akim and Alexander Zacharov), a first, and sensitive issue, for NASA at the time considering the Cold War was just coming to a close.

 The Magellan Project Science room became notorious for its hanging of long thermal print strips of image data (FBIDRs) along the walls of a spacious room.
 This was the first form in which the imagery of the surface of Venus was seen due to the long, narrow swathes acquired by the spacecraft.
 Significant guests during the mission's operation included Margaret Thatcher.

 After the initial investigation stage Magellan's full data set was released for public consumption.